SamuelYvon/SamuelYvon/README.md

 ### Hello! :wave:

-I am a master's student at University of Montreal.
-I am interested in a lot of diverse things, but at the moment I mainly work on projects related to compilation of dynamically typed languages.

-I currently work as an software developer at Garda World.
+I currently work as a software developer at Garda World.
 I was previously an embedded software developer working on the Microchip PIC platform.

+I was a master's student at University of Montreal, but this is currently on pause.

+I'm interested in a large amount of things, but I mainly gravitate towards graph theory, low level programming and compilation of dynamically-typed languages.

 I prefer Linux with neovim as a development environment, but I use whatever tools make the work easier.

 Outside of coding, I'm what some would call a *coffee geek* and I enjoy strategy games.

 #### Publications